git-mad/coin-flip/README.md

 Welcome to the GIT MAD 2012 collective project.
-Let's flip some coins!
+Let's flip some coins, with animation!